Darkle/BlueLoss-Desktop-App-Linux/README.md

 ## Security Info:

-BlueLoss searches for devices that are discoverable - this means that the device is currently broadcasting its Bluetooth information.
+The BlueLoss desktop app searches for Bluetooth devices that are discoverable.
+A discoverable device is one that is currently broadcasting its Bluetooth information.
 By default most devices don't do this all the time for security reasons.

-We get around this with an app on the device that makes it always broadcast its Bluetooth details.
+We get around this limitation with an app you install on your phone/tablet that makes it always broadcast its Bluetooth details.
 Obviously there are security issues with that, so we try to mitigate the risk by only broadcasting when you are in a trusted location (e.g. work/home).
 Having said that, if you are in need of something that is very secure, Blueloss is probably not for you.

 Also, BlueLoss does not pair with the Bluetooth device, it only matches the Bluetooth MAC address.
 This means you can fool BlueLoss if you spoof a device's MAC address.